ta4j/ta4j-wiki/Getting-started.md

 ##### Visualizing your results

-Ta4j provides powerful charting capabilities to visualize your trading strategies.
+Ta4j provides powerful charting capabilities through the `ChartWorkflow` class and its fluent `ChartBuilder` API.
 You can create charts with price data, indicators, trading signals, and performance metrics.

+**Basic chart with trading signals**:

 ```java
 // Create a chart with trading record overlay